neweuropeancollege/gitbook-documentation/sf-admin/docs/onedrive/how-to-find-files-of-contacts.md

    * The Account ID is part of this URL.
 It typically follows the pattern `/lightning/r/Account/` and is a 15 or 18 character alphanumeric code.
 2. **Use Account ID to Find Files in OneDrive:**
    * Navigate to the provided [OneDrive folder link](https://neweuropeancollege-my.sharepoint.com/personal/salesforcenec\_new-european-college\_com/\_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fsalesforcenec%5Fnew%2Deuropean%2Dcollege%5Fcom%2FDocuments%2FSalesforce%20Files\&view=0).
+    * To access the link, you must be logged in as salesforcenec@new-european-college.com.
    * Search for a folder named with the Salesforce Account ID.
    * Review the files within this folder to find the ones related to the account.